oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 ![Never-stall Node](./assets/memory_report_optimized.png)

-Subsequently, since we have made the LSU non-stallable, we expect no stalls in the loop nor in the downstream task - that the output pipe `OutStream_OptimizedKernel` is not stalled.
-To verify this improvement, refer to the simulation waveform and observe the `valid` and `data` signal of the output pipe `ID_OutStream_OptimizedKernel_pipe_channel_write`.
+Subsequently, since we have made the LSU non-stallable, we expect no stalls in the loop nor in the downstream task - that the output pipe `OutStream_OptKernel` is not stalled.
+To verify this improvement, refer to the simulation waveform and observe the `valid` and `data` signal of the output pipe `ID_OutStream_OptKernel_pipe_channel_write`.
 The gaps no longer appear in the `valid` signal, and the pipe writes out data every clock cycle.

 ![Optimized System Waveform](./assets/waveform_optimized.png)